 for a limited number of pre-booked appointments on a Saturday morning from 8.30am

-to 12 noon.
+to 12.15pm.
 Phone calls are not taken on a Saturday morning.

 The doctors work as a partnership and cover one another’s